20 Spring Break Destinations for Grown-Ups

 Canary Islands, Spain

 For a sunny and relaxed vibe akin to the Caribbean, without crowds of loud and intoxicated college students, consider Spain’s Canary Islands.
 With an average temperature of 75 degrees year round, this archipelago off the coast of northwestern Africa is a top vacation destination for Europeans.
 It’s also oozing with rich history and culture.
 Stay at the Sheraton La Caleta situated in the south of Tenerife in Costa Adeje, right on the oceanfront.
 In addition to lazing on the sand, you can hang out in one of the hotel’s three outdoor swimming pools set among tropical gardens, play a 9-hole mini golf course, or relax in their exclusive spa, Eutonos, which also houses their fitness center, as well as a vitality pool, steam room, sauna, ice igloo, and several plunge pools.
 Off the hotel grounds, there’s plenty to explore as well, including hiking, parasailing, kayaking, whale and dolphin watching, and stargazing around Mount Teide, the largest volcano in Europe.
-Check out these babymoon destinations that don’t require a passport.
+You’ll also want to consider one of these 15 best places to go in Europe for spring break.

 Tim Roberts Photography/Shutterstock